 Year 4: Student takes Ph.D. qualifying examination, registering for FILM 299 Thesis Research.
 If successful, the student begins to prepare their dissertation prospectus.

-For complete F+DM PhD requirements, and a more detailed sample program, please see the complete and most current information at the Official UCSC General Catalog - F+DM Section.
-Scroll down to see the PhD section.
+For complete PhD program requirements, please see the complete and most current information at the Official UCSC General Catalog.
+More details about the pathway through the program are also available in the student handbook linked below.